 For this Pineapple Little Smokie recipe, you will need the following ingredients:

-See recipe card for ingredient quantities.
+A full ingredient list with exact amounts can be found in the recipe card below - keep scrolling!
 Double or triple the recipe if you’re serving a larger crowd.

 Substitutions